FTLam11/Audio-Station-Scrobbler/README.md

     http://www.last.fm/api/auth/?api_key=xxx

 Log in if neccesary and grant your application permission to your account.
 Last.fm will redirect to the callback URL you specified earlier.
-Take note the displayed **authorization token**, it is tied to your user account and **API key** and is valid for 60 minutes.
+Take note of the displayed **authorization token**, it is tied to your user account and **API key** and is valid for 60 minutes.

 ### Get Session Key